wundergraph/wundergraph/docs-website/src/pages/docs/getting-started/nextjs-quickstart.md

 });
 ```

+The difference between this configuration and the one in the [1-minute quickstart](/docs/getting-started/quickstart)
-What's different from the [1-minute quickstart](/docs/getting-started/quickstart) here is we added a `NextJsTemplate` to the code generators.
-This will generate the typesafe client and React hooks that can be used in Next.js.
+is the addition of the `NextJsTemplate` to the code generators.
+This will generate the typesafe client and React
+hooks that can be used in Next.js.

 Now let's take a look at the operations.